Freskoko/CycleTrafficWeather/INF161report.md

 -----------------------------------

 - *Month*
-<p> From the date, the month was added as a coloumn.
+<p> From the date, the month was added as a column.
 This can help the model make a link between time of year and traffic
 </p>
 Range: 1-12

 -----------------------------------

 - *Weekend*
-<p> From the date, a 0/1 coloumn for if it is a weekend or not was added.
+<p> From the date, a 0/1 column for if it is a weekend or not was added.
 This can help the model make a link between time of week and traffic
 </p>
 Range: 0/1

 -----------------------------------

 - *Public_holiday*
-<p> From the date, a 0/1 coloumn for if it is a public holiday or not was added.
+<p> From the date, a 0/1 column for if it is a public holiday or not was added.
 This can help the model make a link between specials days of the year and traffic.
 </p>
 Range: 0/1

 -----------------------------------

 - *Raining*
-<p> From the air pressure, a 0/1 coloumn for if it is raining or not was added.
+<p> From the air pressure, a 0/1 column for if it is raining or not was added.
 Rain and air pressure are not directly linked, but it may be possible to guess weather from air pressure.
 Reference:

 [Rain link]("https://geo.libretexts.org/Bookshelves/Oceanography/Oceanography_101_(Miracosta)/08%3A_Atmospheric_Circulation/8.08%3A_How_Does_Air_Pressure_Relate_to_Weather)